LingBW/getemolt/README.md

 getemolt
 ========

-gets eEMOLT data , organize and save it in a file
+gets eEMOLT data , organizes and saves it in a file

-gets north of Georges Bank and Gulf of Maine eMOLT data based on different conditions()
+gets  eMOLT data based on different conditions()

 before you run it, please modify control file "getemolt_ctl.txt" first.